Dodge WC series: Three-quarter-ton models

 All models were widened to front and rear tracks of 64+3/4 in, widening the front track by as much as 5+3/8 in, and the rear track by 3+3/8 in on most models.
-The tires were widened from 7.50×16 to 9 inches (from 19 cm to 23 cm) wide. moreover, the bulk production variants were significantly shortened, giving the vehicles much more square proportions, like on their younger -ton brothers.
-On the troops & weapons carriers, and command/reconnaissance & radio trucks, the wheelbase were all cut by almost half a meter (18 in / 46 cm), from a 116 in to a 98 in wheelbase.
+The new axles were not only the same width, but also got the same differentials and axle carriers.
+The tires were widened from 7.50×16 to 9 inches (from 19 cm to 23 cm) wide.
+Moreover, the bulk production variants were significantly shortened, giving the vehicles much more square proportions, like on their younger -ton brothers.
+On all the troops & weapons carriers, and command / reconnaissance & radio trucks, the wheelbase were all cut by almost half a meter (18 in / 46 cm), from a 116 in to a 98 in wheelbase.
 Only ambulances, carry-alls, and technical service trucks kept a long wheelbase.
 Panel vans were dropped from the range and no longer made.

-The big volume models (the WC-51/-52, and the WC-56/-57/-58) also got literally more square bodies, and overall length to width ratios.
-The integrated grille / brush-guard became straight, and the hoods (bonnets) became lower and wider, and were flattened – both as in losing their previous curvature, and now being simply horizontal – so they became more useful as an improvised table-top, and the front windows / windshields on these models could now also be folded forward, to lay flat on their hoods, just like on the -tons.
+The big production volume models – the WC-51/-52 and the WC-56/-57/-58 – also got literally more square bodies; with more square, shorter and wider, length to width ratios.
+The integrated grille / brush-guard became straight, and the hoods (bonnets) became lower and wider, and were flattened – both as in losing their previous curvature, and now just being horizontal – so they became more useful as an improvised table-top, and the front windows / windshields on these models could now also be folded forward, to lay flat on their hoods, just like on the -ton jeeps.
 Under the hood, the -tons kept the 6-cylinder inline, L-head engine of 92 hp (73 kW) gross, from the later model half-ton WC series.